stevenpham-dev/MyPersonalProjects/README.md

 ## Comprehensive Overview of Code Contributions

-The developer (DarkSlayer) contributed a wide range of features, fixes, and improvements to TFlippy’s Territory Control mod for King Arthur’s Gold.
+I the developer, under the username of DarkSlayer back then, contributed a wide range of features, fixes, and improvements to TFlippy’s Territory Control mod for King Arthur’s Gold.
 These contributions span from mid‑2020 through early 2022, starting when the author was a beginner at coding.
 Below is a detailed summary of the most noteworthy changes, organized by category for clarity.

 ---